Top 150 debuts:

 Bubbling WAY down under:

-Will to Power are best known in Australia for their cover version medley of "Baby, I Love Your Way/Freebird Medley", which peaked at number 20 locally, and topped the US Billboard Hot 100 chart.
+Will to Power are best known in Australia for their cover version medley of "Baby, I Love Your Way/Freebird Medley", which peaked at number 20 locally, and topped the US Billboard Hot 100 chart for one week in December 1988.
 That song, however, was not typical of the duo's sound; they instead were more of a dance (in that late 80s US kinda-way 'dance') act.
-"Fading Away" didn't perform nearly as well on the chart as its predecessor, peaking at number 65 in the US, and outside the top 150 locally.
+"Fading Away", lifted from the duo's debut album Will to Power (number 106, March 1989) didn't perform nearly as well on the chart as its predecessor, peaking at number 65 on the US Hot 100 in February 1989, and outside the top 150 locally.
 It would take another cover version ballad for the group to score a second, and final, hit in early 1991.

 Next week (22 May): only four top 150 new entries, including a flop from an act responsible for one of the bigger hits of 1989.
 You can follow my posts on facebook.